TAMUCGIS/TAMUC-GIS-VR-app/README.md

 # TAMUC-GIS-VR-app
-This is a Mobile/ web app that will be a testbed for vr experiments for his.
-The code will use Cesium.js and  will mainly be written in JavaScript and possibly other dialects that convert to JavaScript, such as coffeescript or typescript.
+This is a web app that uses Cesium and WebVR fro giving a virtual reality tour of the TAMUC University Campus.
+Languages/ environment info:

+Languages: HTML, CSS, Javascript, GLSL.

+Environment:

+3.js / Aframe

+Libraries

 The code is licensed under the  Mozilla Public License for more information, please visit the  Mozilla license page.